Case Study – How a University of Iowa Medical Resident Saved $263,000 on Student Loans WHILE Saving for Retirement

 Based on this information and with no other adjustments to our resident’s AGI, their monthly student loan payments would be between $324 and $487 per month, depending on their repayment plan.

-But we can get that even lower.
+But we can get that even lower by saving in a qualified retirement account.

 Just by our resident making a traditional IRA contribution, their income based student loan payments would fall to between $279 and $418 depending on their plan.

-If our resident contributed $3,000 ($250 per month) to their workplace 403(b) retirement plan and $3,450 ($287 per month) to a Health Savings Account – Quite possibly the world’s best potential retirement savings vehicle! - Our resident will only be required to pay $225 per month for their student loans.
+If our resident contributed $3,000 ($250 per month) to their workplace 403(b) retirement plan and $3,450 ($287 per month) to a Health Savings Account – Quite possibly the world’s best retirement savings vehicle! - Our resident will only be required to pay $225 per month for their student loans.

 Our resident applied for income-based repayment, saved $995 per month for retirement, and saved $1,000 per month on their student loans.